rensoftoss/broadcast-messages/README.md

     `sudo cp deployments/kafka/kafka.conf /etc/init`

     **Warning:** the correct path to Kafka maybe need to be updated in `kafka.conf`

+    You need to create the topics that the application use like follows:

+    `kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic messages`

+    `kafka-topics.sh --create --zookeeper localhost:2181 --replication-factor 1 --partitions 1 --topic persistdb`

 * Open the following ports on EC2 instance **8080** and **8180**.
 This should reflect the setup in the **broadcast-messages.conf**, which configures two instances from the application